StefanJelner/risland.js/README.md

 > <img src="assets/warning.png" alt="Important" width="50" height="60" align="left" /> **IMPORTANT!** In case an update should be done, RIsland always renders the complete [squirrelly](https://github.com/squirrellyjs/squirrelly) template and then does the DOM morphing.
 If you have a big template and need to do something fast, like f.ex. a scroll spy (`scroll`) or dragging (`mousemove`), then RIsland might not be fast enough, but you need a library with sub-components in which you can put parts of the code which need to be fast.
 Consider using a fully featured component library, like f.ex.
 [React](https://github.com/facebook/react).
 - If you want to do complex and sophisticated stuff and you find yourself writing thousands of lines of code, you might want to use other libraries, like f.ex.
 [React](https://github.com/facebook/react).
 - If you find yourself using several instances of RIsland on one page, which intercommunicate with [RxJS](https://github.com/ReactiveX/rxjs) or [Redux](https://github.com/reduxjs/redux) stores, you might want to use other libraries, like f.ex.
 [React](https://github.com/facebook/react).
-- This library only takes care of templating, event handling, state management, rendering and throttling.
+- This library only takes care of templating, event handling, state management, rendering and throttling/debouncing.
 If you need something like routing, error and HTTP interceptors, dependency injection, - or to summarize: a fully featured SPA (single page appliaction) - you might want to use other libraries, like f.ex.
 [Angular](https://github.com/angular/angular), [Vue](https://github.com/vuejs), [React](https://github.com/facebook/react) (with [Inversify](https://github.com/inversify/InversifyJS)).

----

-## <a name="technologies"></a> Technologies

-- [morphdom](https://github.com/patrick-steele-idem/morphdom) - is a very nice library which can morph one DOM state into the other.
-- [squirrelly](https://github.com/squirrellyjs/squirrelly) - is a tiny and fast templating engine.
-- [deepmerge](https://github.com/TehShrike/deepmerge) - a library which can merge two or more objects deeply.
-- [clone-deep](https://github.com/jonschlinkert/clone-deep) - a library which clones data (because in JavaScript arrays and objects are passed by reference, which can lead to unpredictable und ugly side effects, especially when a safely encapsulated state management should be provided.)
-- [fast-deep-equal](https://github.com/epoberezkin/fast-deep-equal) - claims to be the fastest library for comparing two given sets of data
-- [throttle-debounce](https://github.com/niksy/throttle-debounce) - throttles method invocations by a given amount of milliseconds
-- [raf-throttle](https://github.com/wuct/raf-throttle) - throttles method invocations by request animation frame

-Feel free to check the `package.json`, if you want to take a further look into the used technologies.

 ---